 If the Cape wants to save jobs, it must save its sharks ... urgently

-SA’s shark management plan is being reviewed to save the iconic species that is a huge boost to the local economy
+SA’s shark management plan has been reviewed to save the iconic species that is a huge boost to the local economy

 18 November 2020 - 20:23